List of Committee Members

 Resource People and Experts

-The IBBC may call upon external or internal experts when necessary, e.g. Occupational Health Physician, cybersecurity and security experts, experts in the field of viral vector, genome editing, plant pests, plant pathogens.
+The IBBC may call upon external or internal experts, when necessary, e.g. Occupational Health Physician, CISO and cybersecurity experts, the University Veterinarian and Director of Animal Ethics and Compliance, the Director of Human Research Ethics, experts in the field of viral vector research, genome editing, plant pests, and plant pathogens.
 These individuals may be called upon to attend meetings but do not have voting privileges.

 Meetings